Strong foundations for the success of the company were laid by expert bankers deputed by SBI to manage the affairs of the company in its early days

 We can with pride affirm that this is a unique and a singular instance, in the annals of business history, of high level corporate ethics, integrity and governance.
 And above all, we have acted as the true custodians of our customers’ monies.

-Over the years, the Company opened branches at
+Over the years, the Company opened branches at the following locations:

 The company also established Liaison Offices in India at five locations during 2000 -2001, after obtaining requisite approvals from RBI.
 However, all these liaison offices have since been closed, due to the advent of electronic speed remittances having facility of direct credit to customers’ accounts.
 Similarly, Kuwait India continuously upgraded its computer systems and procedures to make optimum use of technology to serve its customers.